Murr, Baden-Württemberg: Geographical location

 Murr lies in the Neckar Basin in 196 to 261 meters height at the Murr, two kilometers before it flows into the Neckar and about twelve kilometers north of Ludwigsburg.
 An uninhabited exclave in the Hardtwald near Rielingshausen is attributed to the natural area Swabian-Franconian Forest.

 Neighbouring communities

 Neighboring municipalities are Pleidelsheim in the west, Marbach in the south and Benningen am Neckar in the southwest, as well as Steinheim an der Murr in the east, which merges directly into the municipal area of Murr.

 Municipal structure

 To Murr belong the village Murr and the farmstead Sonnenhof.

-Areal Distribution
+Areal distribution

-According to Data of the Statistischen Landesamtes, Stand 2014.
+According to data from the Statistisches Landesamt, as of 2014.